bkesterbyld/maroon-potato/src/pages/index.md

       - title: Serve multiple solutions from centralized data
         content: >
-          Data sets can serve multiple applications and also be replicated with role-based browser and API access for external parties
+          Data sets can serve multiple applications and also be replicated with secure role-based browser and API access for external parties
         actions: []
         media_position: right
         media_width: fifty